confluentinc/getting-started-guides/springboot/README.md

 ## Consume Events

-Since the consumer was started automatically with the application, the output from the Spring Boot application will include the consume events interspersed with the produce events.
+Since the consumer was started automatically with the application, the output from the Spring Boot application will include the consumed events.
-In the same output as the previous section, you should see the consumed events.
+In the same output as the previous section, you should see the consumed events, interspersed with the produced events.

 ```
 2021-08-24 18:26:09.535  INFO 21133 --- [ntainer#0-0-C-1] examples.Producer                        : Consumed event from topic purchases: key = awalther   value = t-shirts